-L1.1 Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
+L Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
 Annual Returns, 2020 - 2023 KEQ - Surface Water Monitoring Discharge Register From the review of the Annual Returns and Surface Water Monitoring Discharge Register it is noted that numerous reoccurring uncontrolled discharges of surface waters that exceed the concentration limits have occurred during the audit period.
-According to the Discharge Register, the following discharges were recorded which exceeded the concentration limits defined in EPL 20611: 2020 - a total of 11 discharges non-compliant with the EPL concentration limits including: NC Conduct a detailed review the effectiveness of the WMP, inclusive of the TARP to ensure that management measure are appropriate to ensure sufficient storage capacity of the site ------ -- -- --- ---- --
+NC Conduct a detailed review the effectiveness of the WMP, inclusive of th TARP to ensure that According to the Discharge Register, the following discharges were recorded which exceeded the concentration limits defined in EPL 20611: 2020 - a total of 11 discharges non-compliant with the EPL concentration limits including: 5 uncontrolled discharges occurring on successive days from 26 to 30 October 2020 exceeded the TSS limit, ranging from 71mg/L to 5380mg/L. The management meas are appropriate to ensure sufficient storage capacity of site dams is effecti maintained, such t uncontrolled discharges do not occur. uncontrolled discharge on 28 October 2020 was outside the pH limits, measuring pH 6.4.
+LDP002: 3 uncontrolled discharges occurring 26 to 28 October 2020 exceeded the TSS limit, ranging from 296mg/L to 915mg/L. The review should consider the multi surface water discharge exceedances which LDP003: 3 uncontrolled discharges occurring 26 to 28 October 2020 exceeded the TSS limit, ranging from 507mg/L to 1250mg/L. 2021: a total of 18 discharges non-compliant with the EPL concentration limits including: took place in 2020 2021 and 2022 an the effectiveness of associated preventative meas and procedures, si LDP001: 6 uncontrolled discharges occurring on successive days from 18 to 23 March 2021 exceeded the TSS limit, ranging from 385mg/L to 1260mg/L. LDP002: 6 uncontrolled discharges occurring on as scheduling of d de-sedimentation works prior to fore rainfall events.
+The review should successive days from 18 to 23 March 2021 exceeded the TSS limit, ranging from 92mg/L to 636mg/L. LDP003: 6 uncontrolled discharges occurring 18 to 23 March 2021 exceeded the TSS limit, ranging from 184mg/L to 592mg/L. conducted by a specialist and recommendations should be reflected within an update t the WMP.

-5 uncontrolled discharges occurring on successive days from 26 to 30 October 2020 exceeded the TSS limit, ranging from 71mg/L to 5380mg/L. The uncontrolled discharge on 28 October 2020 was outside the pH limits, measuring pH 6.4.
-LDP002: 3 uncontrolled discharges occurring 26 to 28 October 2020 exceeded the TSS limit, ranging from 296mg/L to 915mg/L. LDP003: 3 uncontrolled discharges occurring 26 to 28 October 2020 exceeded the TSS limit, ranging from 507mg/L to 1250mg/L. 2021: a total of 18 discharges non-compliant with the EPL concentration limits including: LDP001: 6 uncontrolled discharges occurring on successive days from 18 to 23 March 2021 exceeded the TSS limit, ranging from 557 mg/L to 1260mg/L. LDP002: 6 uncontrolled discharges occurring on successive days from 18 to 23 March 2021 exceeded the TSS limit, ranging from 92mg/L to 1260mg/L. LDP002: 6 uncontrolled discharges occurring 18 to 23 March 2021 exceeded the TSS limit, ranging from 92mg/L to 636mg/L. LDP003: 6 uncontrolled discharges occurring 18 to 23 March 2021 exceeded the TSS limit, ranging from 184mg/L to 592mg/L. 2022: a total of 29 non-compliant discharges including: LDP001: 20 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 110mg/L to 3200mg/L. LDP002: 4 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 110mg/L to 500mg/L. LDP003: 5 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 100mg/L to 500mg/L. All discharges exceeding the concentration criteria have been reported within the Annual Returns.
+Νο Assessment Requirement Reference/ Evidence Comments Compliance Status Recommendations 2022: a total of 29 non-compliant discharges including: LDP001: 20 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 110mg/L to 3200mg/L. LDP002: 4 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 210mg/L to 1300mg/L. LDP003: 5 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 100mg/L to 500mg/L. LDP003: 5 uncontrolled discharges during 2022 occurring in March, April and July exceeded the TSS limit, ranging from 100mg/L to 500mg/L. All discharges exceeding the concentration criteria have been reported within the Annual Returns.
 Heavy rainfall, particularly in 2021 and 2022 resulted in multiple uncontrolled and non-compliant discharges during the audit period.
 A review of the WMP has not been carried out as required following the multiple exceedances of the discharge limits.
-It is no dams is effectively maintained, such that uncontrolled discharges do not occur.
-The review should consider the multiple surface water discharge exceedances which took place in 2020, 2021 and 2022 and the effectiveness of associated preventative measures and procedures, such as scheduling of dam de sedimentation works prior to forecast rainfall events.
-The review should be conducted by a specialist and recommendations should be reflected within an update to the WMP.
+It is not clear whether the response procedures described in the WMP are effective in preventing non-compliant discharges during heavy rainfall.
 It is recommended that KEQPL implement a framework to log all steps and actions to be taken in accordance with the TARP, in particular when a 'Condition Amber' or 'Condition Red' Trigger Response is enacted.